 It is a sound that I always associate with dear old, dusty and muddy Taos.
-Both times that I dwelt here—first in the 90’s in a shaman’s adobe tower on the sage-strewn mesa, and years later in a jewel box casita on the Rio Grande del Rancho—the coyotes were a frequent and welcome presence in my life.
+Both times that I dwelt here—first in the 90’s in a shaman’s adobe tower on the sage-strewn mesa, and years later in a jewel box casita on the Rio Grande del Rancho—the canids were a frequent and welcome presence in my life.
 I cannot count the nights I lay in my bed and listened to them laughing and serenading the darkness.

 The Trickster in native legends, Coyote reminds me to not take it all so damn seriously.
 Always a welcome reminder for one who sometimes carries the weight of the world on his shoulders.